 Commonwealth of Massachusetts

 The LBE Program works with all of Massachusetts' executive agencies and public institutions of higher education, comprising more than 80 million square feet of buildings and 8,000 vehicles and employing over 65,000 people.
-In addition, the LBE Program promotes other sustainability activities within state government including waste reduction, water conservation, green buildings, alternative fuels, efficient transportation, and recycling.
+In addition, the LBE Program promotes other sustainability activities within state government including waste reduction, water conservation, green buildings, alternative fuels, efficient transportation, sustainable landscaping, and recycling.

-In addition to the many energy projects recently completed and currently underway at millions of square feet of state buildings, the Commonwealth's Division of Capital Asset Management and Maintenance (DCAMM) has initiated this year a new Accelerated Energy Plan (AEP) that intends to initiate energy efficiency efforts at 58 million square feet of buildings by the end of calendar year 2014.
-Concurrent with the AEP, both the Department of Energy Resources (DOER) and DCAMM are working closely with electric and gas utilities to develop comprehensive and streamlined audit and incentive processes that will address energy use in state buildings as well as other areas, such as outdoor lighting, tunnel lighting and ventilation, skating rinks, traffic lights, etc.
+In addition to the many energy projects recently completed and currently underway at millions of square feet of state buildings, the Commonwealth's Division of Capital Asset Management and Maintenance (DCAMM) has initiated the Accelerated Energy Plan (AEP) that has evaluated, initiated, and/or implemented energy efficiency efforts at 58 million square feet of buildings, or 700 state sites.
+Concurrent with these wide-ranging energy efficiency efforts, both the Department of Energy Resources (DOER) and DCAMM are working closely with electric and gas utilities to develop comprehensive and streamlined audit and incentive processes that will address energy use in state buildings as well as other areas, such as outdoor lighting, tunnel lighting and ventilation, skating rinks, traffic lights, etc.